MicrosoftDocs/msteams-docs/msteams-platform/resources/teams-updates.md

 > [!NOTE]
 >
-> * It's recommended to test apps, tabs, messaging extensions, bots, and link unfurling after switching from the Classic Teams client to the new Teams client.
+> * We recommend to test apps, tabs, messaging extensions, bots, and link unfurling after switching from the Classic Teams client to the new Teams client.
 > * Adaptive Card tabs arn't supported in the new Teams client.
-If your app is using Adaptive Card tabs, it's recommended to rebuild the tab as a web-based tab.
+If your app is using Adaptive Card tabs, we recommend to rebuild the tab as a web-based tab.
 For more information, see [Build tabs for Teams](../tabs/how-to/build-adaptive-card-tabs.md).

 **Teams features that will be supported soon**